 is on the make and will stop at nothing to further their own ends.
 It fits

 right in with the world Nesbo has created in his other books.
 I found it

 compelling: the violence could be appalling but I couldn’t tear myself away

 from the story.
 I usually have trouble with books where none of the characters

 are sympathetic.
 Not here.

 Macbeth is part of a series commissioned by Hogarth Press, a contemporary reimagining of Shakespeare’s plays.
-Margaret Atwood’s reworking of The Tempest, Hag-Seed, has also been reviewed on this site.
+Margaret Atwood’s reworking of The Tempest, Hag-Seed, and Jeanette Winterston’s reworking of The Winter’s Tale, The Gap of Time, have also been reviewed on this site.

 Before cell phones, at any rate.